3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 Quick Facts About Weeds in Artificial Grass

-What To Do If Weeds Keep Growing Through Turf Edges
+What to Do If Weeds Keep Growing Through Turf Edges

 ➡️ Manual removal for small edge weeds

-➡️ Repair loose or lifted edges
+➡️ Repair loose or lifted edges immediately

-➡️ Use chemical sprays only when needed
+➡️ Use chemical sprays only as a last resort

 ➡️ Call a turf professional for recurring edge growth